 Apply the avoidance mechanisms contained in ISO/IEC TR 24772-1:2024 6.15.5.

 Use defensive programming techniques to check whether an operation will overflow or underflow the receiving data type.
-For example
+For example:

 Check that an operation on an integer value will not cause wrapping, unless it can be shown that wrapping cannot occur.
 Any of the following operators have the potential to wrap: